joaothomazlemos/page-flip-detector/README.md

 ## Conclusion

-In this phase of testing, we trained and evaluated two different models: cnn_model and mobilenet_v2.
-After training both models on our dataset, we found that cnn_model performed better than mobilenet_v2, achieving an F1 score of 97.5%.
-This indicates that cnn_model is a good candidate for further testing and deployment.
-However, it's important to note that this F1 score was achieved on a specific dataset and may not generalize well to other datasets.
-Therefore, further testing and evaluation are necessary before deploying this model in a production environment.
+In this phase of testing, we trained and evaluated three different models: cnn_model, MobileNet, and ResNet.
+After training all three models on our dataset, we found that cnn_model performed the best, achieving an F1 score of 97.5%.
+However, MobileNet and ResNet also performed well, achieving F1 scores of 96.6% and 91.8%, respectively.

-## Results

-The best model was the 'cnn_model' with Train Loss: 0.037 Train Accuracy: 0.99 Validation Loss: 0.021 Validation Accuracy: 0.99.
-We also made predictions on the test set and computed the F1 score, which was 97.5%.
+These results indicate that all three models are good candidates for further testing and deployment.
+However, the task wanted the model to be applied on mobile applications, which often means that the model has to be smaller then 40 MB.

+* Our custom CNN model got Estimated Total Size (MB): 51.09;

+* Although ResNet18 is a popular and well performing model, it is not the best choice for mobile applications.
+ResNet18 got Estimated Total Size (MB): 81.11;

+* MobileNetV2 is our choice: it is a small and efficient model that is well suited for mobile applications.
+MobileNetV2 got Estimated Total Size (MB): 24.88.

+For future work, I intend to tweak on the custom model precision point using quantization techniques to reduze its size and try to fit in mobile applications.

 ![output](https://github.com/joaothomazlemos/page-flip-detector/assets/62029505/3159cadb-0185-4b0d-9443-5a0601199e6d)